psu-sleic/policies/sops/sleic-3T-sops-revised.md

 	- Call (814) 865-6391 Monday-Friday 8 am-5 pm
 	- Call (814) 863-1111 (University Police) all other times.
 After hours, University Police will notify the appropriate EHS staff member to provide assistance.
 7. Call Siemens 1-800-888-7436.
 Dial 8-1-800-888-7436 from control room phone.
 Press 2 then press 1 and give them the system ID number (213542).
 Tell Siemens that the magnet has quenched and this is an emergency.

+###### Unintentional Quench
+If the magnet quenches accidentally without the button being pushed, follow this procedure:

+1. If there is a person in the scanner room
+	a.
+Prop scanner room door open.
+Open scanner room door completely and prop open using the orange doorstop.
+	b.
+Evacuate the scanner room.
+2. Close and lock the scanner room door.
+3. Leave the control room, go to room 6 to make phone calls.
+4. Call for help.
+	a.
+Call Rick Gilmore (814) 777-3298.
+Dial 8-777-3298 from room 6.
+	b.
+Call Amanda Gearhart (717) 250-4408.
+Dial 8-1-717-250-4408 from room 6 phone.
+5. Call Environmental Health and Safety (EHS)
+	a.
+Call (814) 865-6391 Monday-Friday 8 am-5 pm
+	b.
+Call (814) 863-1111 (University Police) all other times.
+After hours, University Police will notify the appropriate EHS staff member to provide assistance.
+6. Call Siemens 1-800-888-7436.
+Dial 8-1-800-888-7436 from control room phone.
+Press 2 then press 1 and give them the system ID number (213542).
+Tell Siemens that the magnet has quenched and this is an emergency.

 ##### Oxygen Sensor